EdwardRutz/react-webpack/README.md

 A basic React app used to play with Webpack and other tools.
 - A code-a-long from the Linkedin Course React Essential Training

+## Concepts Learned
+- Using Chrome and Firefox with React development
+- Efficient rendering with React
+- Using pure React
+- Refactoring elements with JSX
+- Babel inline and static transpiling
+- Creatng a Webpack build
+- Loading JSON with Webpack
+- Adding CSS/SCSS to a Webpack Build, using import statements
+- Migrating to Webpack 3

 ## Dependecies